Bureau of Labor Statistics, via Haver Analytics

 This year’s price declines are clearly a reflection of the economy’s weakness.
 And yet the Federal Reserve has continued to

-resist taking aggressive action
+resist taking aggressive action to lift growth.

 Remember, the Fed has a dual mission: keep inflation contained and maximize employment.
 By any measure, inflation is contained, and the economy is millions of job shy of maximum employment.
 Yet the Fed has taken only minor actions to lift growth and says it stands ready to take more action.